quasar-finance/quasar/x/qoracle/spec/03_messages.md

   ];
   // These are assumed to be sorted by denomiation.
-  // They contain the pool asset and the information about the weight repeated abag.quasarnode.osmosis.gamm.PoolAsset poolAssets = 6 [
+  // They contain the pool asset and the information about the weight repeated osmosis.gamm.PoolAsset poolAssets = 6 [
     (gogoproto.moretags) = "yaml:\"pool_assets\"",
     (gogoproto.nullable) = false
   ];